Short Grit Scale (GRIT-S)

 Purpose

-The GRIT-S assesses students abilities to preserve and work towards long term goals.
+The Short Grit Scale (GRIT-S) assesses students’ abilities to persevere and work towards long-term goals.

 Population